wultra/powerauth-crypto/docs/Computing-and-Validating-Signatures.md

 ## Validating the Signature

+### Constants and variables

+Following constants and variables are involved in the signature validation:

+- `CTR`, signature counter
+  - Is a representation of logical time.
+Each parts in the scheme (client and server) increments the counter independently.
+  - In protocol version `2` was involved in the signature calculation.
+  - In protocol version `3` has only informational value and is no longer involved in the signature calculation.

+- `CTR_DATA`, hash based signature counter
+  - Introduced in the protocol version 3, now is involved in the signature calculation.
+  - It's randomly initialized and exchanged during the activation, or in the protocol upgrade process.
+  - In protocol version `3.1` client can synchronize its counter with the server.

+- `CTR_LOOK_AHEAD`, tolerance set on server to overcome ahead clients
+  - Default value is `20`
+  - Server is trying to calculate and validate the signature ahead in time, in half-closed interval defined by this tolerance: `[CTR, CTR + CTR_LOOK_AHEAD)`.

+- `FAILED_ATTEMPTS`, how many attempts failed before in row
+   - Initial value is 0.
+   - If value reaches value defined in `MAX_FAILED_ATTEMPTS`, then activation is set to `BLOCKED` state.
+   - Value is increased in case that signature validation fails (see description below)

+- `MAX_FAILED_ATTEMPTS`, how is maximum failed attempts in row that ends in blocked activation.
+   - If `FAILED_ATTEMPTS` reaches this value, then activation is set to `BLOCKED` state.

+### Algorithm

 PowerAuth Server can validate the signature using the following mechanism:

 1. Find the activation record using activation ID